Pastoral Care Manual

 The peace of a dying Christian believer is often evident, particularly if that person is spiritually prepared to die.
 Families sometimes see this as giving up.
 Even when there is suffering, there may be an underlying peace and acceptance.
 Other believers may experience denial or anger towards God.
 Understanding Dr. Elisabeth Kubler-Ross’s five stages of dying will greatly help in understanding the terminally ill.
 Remember that these stages come and go and may not occur or repeat themselves.

-"This is not happening to me."
+Denial and isolation: "This is not happening to me."

 How you can help: Know this is a natural reaction.
 Be patient, do not judge.
 It may be a coping mechanism.